How to Prepare for a Hurricane: Most Thorough List Ever

 1. Evacuate?
 Stay Put?
 DECIDE!

 One of the most difficult decisions of ‘hurricane planning’ is trying to decide if (or when) to evacuate.
-It’s a difficult decision, for sure, but make up your mind as soon as possible and then put your plan into action.
+It’s a difficult decision, but make up your mind as soon as possible and then put your plan into action.

 When I was growing up, my dad was a die-hard ‘stay-er’.
 He wasn’t leaving his house ‘for no dang storm’!
 To date, this has worked in his favor.
 He hasn’t blown away or been crushed by a falling tree….yet.